Britain to ban Lebanon's Hezbollah as terrorist group

 The Iran-backed Shi’ite group is already deemed a terrorist organization by the United States which last week expressed concern about its growing role in Lebanon’s government.

-Hezbollah’s lawmakers said that was a “violation of sovereignty”.
-Set up in 1982 by Iran’s Revolutionary Guards, it last fought a major war with Israel, its lifelong enemy, in 2006.

-The British ban, which will come into force on Friday subject to parliament’s approval, means anyone who is a member of Hezbollah or invites support will be committing a criminal offence with a potential sentence of up to 10 years in jail.
+The British ban, which will come into force on Friday subject to parliament’s approval, means anyone who is a member of Hezbollah or invites support will be committing a criminal offense with a potential sentence of up to 10 years in jail.

 Explaining its decision, the British government said the organization continued to amass weapons in contravention of U.N.
 Security Council resolutions, while its support for Syrian President Bashar al-Assad had prolonged “the conflict and the regime’s brutal and violent repression of the Syrian people”.

 There was no immediate reaction from Hezbollah to the British move.
+But its lifelong enemy, Israel, thanked Javid, and urged the European Union bloc to follow suit.

+“All who truly wish to combat terror must reject the fake distinction between ‘military’ & ‘political’ wings,” Israeli Security Minister Gilad Erdan said in a tweet.

-The group controls three of 30 ministries in Lebanon’s government, the largest number it has ever held, and has seen its regional clout expand too with fighters in various Middle East conflicts including neighboring Syria.
+Hezbollah now controls three of 30 ministries in Lebanon’s government, the largest number it has ever held, and has seen its regional clout expand too with fighters in various Middle East conflicts including neighboring Syria.

 It does not acknowledge the existence of separate wings.

-Jeremy Corbyn, leader of Britain’s opposition Labour Party, once described Hezbollah as friends, a remark regularly seized upon by opponents for criticism.
+In Britain, Hezbollah has become a topic of internal political controversy, with opposition leader Jeremy Corbyn criticized by opponents for once calling the group friends.

 “What do we see from his Labour Party?
-Hamas and Hezbollah friends, Israel and the United States enemies,” Prime Minister Theresa May said last week.
+Hamas and Hezbollah friends, Israel and the United States enemies,” Prime Minister Theresa May said last week in parliament.

 Reporting by Michael Holden in London, Tom Perry in Beirut; Editing by Guy Faulconbridge and Andrew Cawthorne